Pure C*-algebras: Preliminaries

 \end{lma} \begin{proof} Choose $z'' \in S$ such that $z' \ll z'' \ll z$.
 Applying \axiomO{5} for

 we obtain $d \in S$ satisfying

 Then $x \leq (k+1)d$, which shows that $d$ satisfies the desired conditions. \end{proof}

 Two more axioms are used very often in the theory of Cu-semigroups.
 The first one, \axiomO{6}, is a weaker form of \textit{Riesz decomposition} and the second one, \axiomO{7}, is a weak form of interpolation.
-That the Cuntz semigroup of any \ca{} satisfies both \axiomO{6} and \axiomO{7} was proved in \cite[Proposition 5.1.1]{Rob13Cone} and \cite[Proposition 2.2]{AntPerRobThi21Edwards}, respectively.
+That the Cuntz semigroup of any \ca{} satisfies both \axiomO{6} and \axiomO{7} was proved in \cite[Proposition~5.1.1]{Rob13Cone} and \cite[Proposition~2.2]{AntPerRobThi21Edwards}, respectively.
 We will not need the precise formulation of these axioms here, but rather a very useful consequence of them that allows to take infima with idempotent elements.
 We make this precise below.

 Recall that a \CuSgp\ $S$ is said to be \textit{countably based} if all elements can be written as suprema of elements from a fixed countable subset.
-It is known that $\Cu(A)$ is countably based whenever $A$ is separable (for a proof, see \cite[Lemma~1.3]{AntPerSan11PullbacksCu}).
+It is known that $\Cu(A)$ is countably based whenever $A$ is separable; see \cite[Lemma~1.3]{AntPerSan11PullbacksCu}.